Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Preliminaries

 \section{Preliminaries}

-In this section, we first give an overview of the problem studied in this paper.
-We then proceed to introduce the necessary background and notations used throughout the paper.
+We first give an overview of the problem studied in this paper.
+We then proceed to introduce the necessary background and notation used throughout the paper.

-\paragraph{Problem setup.} For the ease of presentation, we focus on a binary classification task in this paper.
+\textbf{Problem setup.}\quad For the ease of presentation, we focus on a binary classification task in this paper.
 To start with, we assume that the data are generated through a mixture of distribution $\mathcal{P}^+$ and $\mathcal{P}^-$: conditioning on $y=\pm 1$, we have $X \sim \mathcal{P}^\pm$, respectively.
 As we shall see shortly, one crucial ingredient in understanding the impact of adversarial robustness on accuracy disparity is the imbalance factor $R > 1$ between the marginal probabilities of different classes: $R := \Pr(y=-1) / \Pr(y=+1)$, meaning that there is a larger portion of negative-class examples in the population.
 Following prior works~\citep{tsipras2018robustness, xu2021robust}, for the model, we consider a linear classifier and couple it with a sign function $\sgn$ to obtain the output $f(x;w,b) := \sgn(w^\top x + b)$.
-Finally, we focus on the infinite data regime, meaning that we will study the population losses instead of their empirical counterparts.
+Finally, since we are mainly interested in understanding the inherent impact caused by adversarial robustness, throughout the paper we shall focus on the infinite data regime to remove the noise introduced by finite samples, meaning that we will study the population losses instead of their empirical counterparts.

-\paragraph{Objective functions.} As usual, the standard $0$-$1$ population loss, which is referred to as the \textit{standard loss}, is defined as follows: Similarly, the $0$-$1$ adversarial loss~\citep{kurakin2016adversarial, madry2017towards} under $\ell_p$-perturbation $(p \geq 1)$ and radius $\varepsilon$, which is referred to as the \textit{robust $\ell_p$ loss}, is defined as: where $1/p+1/q = 1$ and the second equation follows from H\"older's inequality.
+\textbf{Objective functions.}\quad The standard $0$-$1$ population loss (\textit{standard loss}) is defined as follows: Similarly, the $0$-$1$ adversarial loss~\citep{kurakin2016adversarial, madry2017towards} under $\ell_p$-perturbation $(p \geq 1)$ and radius $\varepsilon$ (\textit{robust $\ell_p$ loss}), is defined as: where $1/p+1/q = 1$ and the second equation follows from the H\"older's inequality.
 When the context is clear, we will omit the use of $\varepsilon$ in $\ell_{\text{rob}, p, \varepsilon}$.
 It is straightforward to see that minimizing $\ell_{\text{rob}, p}$ will lead to adversarial robustness.